indrazm/BETH-STACK-Template/README.md

 ## Database

 The database is a Turso database.
 It is sqlite on Edge.
-The database schema is located in the `db` folder `schema.ts`.
+The database schema is located in the `models` folder `schema.ts`.

 ### Migrations